 State law regulates the probate process.
 In 1969, the American Bar Association and the National Conference of Commissioners on Uniform State Laws created the Uniform Probate Code in the hopes of establishing a standard probate code throughout the United States.
 However, while many states have incorporated parts of the Uniform Probate Code, only 18 states have accepted the complete Code as law.

 In order to initiate the probate process, a petition for probate must be filed.
 Then, all persons interested in the estate must be mailed notice before the hearing.
 Next, the personal representative takes stock of the decedent's estate and gives notice to any known creditors.
 The personal representative must pay all taxes and outstanding debts connected to the decedent's estate.
-Finally, the personal representative dispenses the estate according to the terms of a valid will or the intestacy laws of the state.
+Finally, the personal representative dispenses the estate according to the terms of a valid will or the state intestacy laws.

 If a dispute arises regarding the distribution of property, the disputing party may appeal to the personal representative or the court.
 If the disputing party is not satisfied by the result of the appeal, the party has the option of filing a lawsuit.
-A personal representative may lose his/her authority over the estate if the personal representative is found to have breached his/her fiduciary duty.
+A personal representative may lose his or her authority over the estate if the personal representative is found to have breached his or her fiduciary duty.
 If a party to the probate process feels that such a breach has occurred, the party may petition for the dismissal of the personal representative.
-Subsequently, if a court determines that the personal representative has been negligent in his/her duties, the personal representative may be held liable for any losses suffered by the estate.
+Subsequently, if a court determines that the personal representative has been negligent in his or her duties, the personal representative may be held liable for any losses suffered by the estate.